Flow-POS/.github/README.md

 # Flow POS

 Flow POS is a modern, feature-rich Point of Sale (POS) mobile application designed for supermarkets and retail stores.
-Built using **Flutter**, **Appwrite**, and **Riverpod**, it delivers a seamless experience for managing sales, inventory, and analytics.
-With a modular architecture, Flow POS ensures scalability, reusability, and independent module development, making it ideal for growing businesses.
+It delivers a seamless experience for managing sales, inventory, and analytics.

 ---